yEiTysJNoJwx/yEiTysJNoJwx/README.md

 - 💞️ I’m looking to collaborate on random projects
 - 📫 How to reach me (don't)
 - 😄 Pronouns: he him they
-- ⚡ Fun fact: I play DTI
+- ⚡ Fun fact: nullptr

 <!---
 yEiTysJNoJwx/yEiTysJNoJwx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.